262062/Li-Ma/README.md

 # Li-Ma
-This repository contains the scripts to reproduce the processes performed for the manuscript "A four-gene signature for predicts survival and immunotherapeutic responses based on immune classification of melanoma ".
+This repository contains the scripts to reproduce the processes performed for the manuscript "A four-gene signature predicts survival and immunotherapeutic responses based on immune classification of melanoma ".